You’ve probably heard the story of Sir Isaac Newton and the apple falling on his head.

 Remember how much it hurts when you hit a mosquito landing on your legs using your hand?
 Why does your hand hurt as well?

-Have you ever heard of the statement, “For every action, there is an equal and opposite reaction.”?
+Have you ever heard of the statement, “For every action, there is an equal and opposite reaction”?

 Well, that is because of the third law of motion!

 Though many people metaphorically predict this statement, it is interpreted differently in physics.
-This means that if two objects interact, the forces they exert with each other will be equal in magnitude but opposite in terms of direction.
+This means that if two objects interact, the forces they exert on each other will be equal in magnitude but opposite in terms of direction.

 This law also implies that forces must come in pairs (action-reaction) since any force is an interaction.
 Mathematically,